 Practice overview

-Charlotte has recently been instructed in the Supreme Court as second junior counsel to the RHA, led by PJ Kirby KC, in the case of R (on the application of PACCAR Inc and others) (Appellants) v Competition Appeal Tribunal and others (Respondents) [2023] UKSC 28 – a case concerning third party litigation funding, which featured in The Lawyer as one of the Top 10 Appeal cases of 2023.
+She has recently been instructed in the Supreme Court as second junior counsel to the RHA, led by PJ Kirby KC, in the case of R (on the application of PACCAR Inc and others) (Appellants) v Competition Appeal Tribunal and others (Respondents) [2023] UKSC 28 – a case concerning third party litigation funding (with billion-pound implications), which featured in The Lawyer as one of the Top 10 Appeal cases of 2023.
+She has extensive experience of witness handling and trial advocacy, having acted as sole counsel in trials pleaded up to half a million pounds.

-Outside of the law, Charlotte is interested in architecture and fine art, and has delivered a guest lecture for the Royal Academy of Arts.
-Prior to her career at the Bar, she spent half a year travelling solo around the world to photograph unusual libraries and bookshops, including the Liyuan Library in the mountains of China, and the oldest library in Uruguay.
+Following her MPhil at the University of Cambridge, she was invited to deliver her MPhil research in a lecture at the Royal Academy of Arts, which spurred an interest in public speaking.
+She also spent half a year travelling solo around the world to photograph unusual libraries and bookshops, including the Liyuan Library in the mountains of China, and the oldest library in Uruguay.

 Areas of expertise